2ndQuadrant/pglogical/README.md

 The above example will put all new tables created in schema `config` into replication set `configuration` and all other new tables which are not created by extensions will go to `default` replication set.

+### Additional functions

+- `pglogical.synchronize_sequence(relation regclass)`
+  Push sequence state to all subscribers.
+Unlike the subscriotion and table synchronization function, this function should be run on provider.
+It forces update of the tracked sequence state which will be consumed by all subcribers (replication set filtering still applies) once they replicate the transaction in which this function has been executed.

+  Parameters:
+  - `relation` - name of existing sequence, optionally qualified

 ## Conflicts